What Germany's 2025 coalition agreement says on climate and energy

 Hydrogen, carbon capture

-• Ramp up the hydrogen economy, using all colours in the run-up (for example hydrogen produced with renewables, nuclear, gas)
+• Ramp up the hydrogen economy, using “all colours in the transition (for example hydrogen produced with renewables, nuclear, gas); build up necessary infrastructure for imports

-• Adopt legislative package "immediately after the beginning of the legislative period" to enable the capture, transport, utilisation and storage of carbon dioxide (CCS/CCU) for industrial processes where emissions are hard to avoid, as well as for gas-fired power plants
+• Adopt legislative package "immediately after the beginning of the legislative period" to enable the capture, transport, utilisation and storage of carbon dioxide (CCS/CCU), in particular for industrial processes where emissions are hard to avoid, as well as for gas-fired power plants

-• Enable CO2 storage offshore in North Sea continental shelf as well as onshore "where geologically suitable and accepted"
+• Enable CO2 storage offshore outside the territorial sea in Germany’s exclusive economic zone (EEZ), as well as onshore "where geologically suitable and accepted", through opt-in provision for federal states

 Transport

-• We welcome electrification of vehicle fleets, but reject legal quotas
+• Embrace electrification of vehicle fleets, but reject legal quotas

 • More support for broad rollout of charging infrastructure for cars and trucks

-• Support for a “hydrogen charging” network for trucks
+• Toll exemption for zero emission trucks; support for a “hydrogen charging” network for trucks

 • Make driving licenses cheaper